noblyon22/norbertndungutse.github.io/README.md

    - Description: A collection of data analysis projects where I applied statistical models to real-world data.
    - Format: PDF
    - Skills Used: Data science, statistical modeling.
+### 6. My notebooks for the trained models and one of my deployed web app for my model are in Github
 ## How to Navigate My Portfolio

 - **Portfolio Website**: [Visit my personal portfolio](https://norbertndungutse.github.io).